-If you are an Enterprise Threat Protector (ETP) super administrator, delegated administrator, or tenant administrator, you can modify the settings associated with a policy.
+If you are an ETP super administrator, delegated administrator, or tenant administrator, you can modify the settings associated with a policy.
 If you are a delegated or tenant administrator, you can modify the policy you created or the policies that you are allowed to access.

 Note: A tenant administrator cannot enable the ETP proxy and complete any step related to the proxy.

 .Note: If you are trying the new Enterprise Center interface, in the navigation menu, select .

 - Click the name of the policy that you want to edit.

 - Edit or enter a new name or description for the policy in the Name or Description fields.

 To modify the locations that are assigned to the policy: